fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 Running this example, we can see that in addition to all of the other transforms, stop words like a and to have been removed.
 I note that we are still left with tokens like nt.
-The rabbit hole is deep; there’s always more we can do.
+The rabbit hole is deep; there's always more we can do.

 ```